-Desired Outcome Written Communication Written communication in Gaelic is always accepted (post, email and social media) and replies will be provided in Gaelic in accordance with the general policy.
+Desired Outcome Written Communication Written communication in Gaelic is always accepted (post, email, and social media) and replies will be provided in Gaelic in accordance with the general policy.
 Current Practice This is already made clear on the NHS Highland website and there is a Gaelic email address for any Gaelic correspondence which is staffed and redirected, as appropriate.
-Actions Required Continue to promote the availability of a Gaelic communication Our complaints and comments forms are bilingual and available on the website.
-Increased visibility in email signatures.
-Our automatically generated text such as email disclaimers will be bilingual The #cleachdi image is promoted regularly and staff with Gaelic will be encouraged to use it.
+Actions Required 1.
+Continue to promote the availability of Gaelic communication.
+2. Our complaints and comments forms are bilingual and available on the website.
+3. Increased visibility in email signatures.
+4. Our automatically generated text such as email disclaimers will be bilingual.
+5. The #cleachdi image is promoted regularly and staff with Gaelic will be encouraged to use it.
+6. You can write to us here in English or Gaelic" will be made more visible on the "Contact Us" page.
 Target Date Already in place, so continuously monitor and record volume of requests Responsibility Mirian Morrison, Clinical Governance Development Manager

 Desired Outcome Reception and phone Where Gaelic speaking staff can provide this service, they are supported to do so, and the service is promoted to the public.
 Current Practice There are some Gaelic-speaking staff at receptions in surgeries across the area but there is no formal network or forum for them.
-Actions Required Provide support to all reception staff to answer the phone in Gaelic.
-To support staff in responding to users when they do not have the skills to continue in Gaelic.
-Encourage Gaelic speaking staff to use their Gaelic confidently by providing videos around appropriate usage.
-Create a cohort of Gaelic-speaking surgery and reception staff to share ideas and best practice.
-Target Date Dec 2023 Responsibility Jennifer Swanson, Head of Talent
+Actions Required 1.
+Provide support and offer training to all reception staff to answer the phone in Gaelic.
+2. To support staff in responding to users when they do not have the skills to continue in Gaelic.
+3. Encourage Gaelic speaking staff to use their Gaelic confidently by providing videos around appropriate usage.
+4. Create a cohort of Gaelic-speaking surgery and reception staff to share ideas and best practice.
+Target Date June 2024 Responsibility Jennifer Swanson, Head of Talent

 Desired Outcome Public meetings Opportunities to hold public meetings bilingually or in Gaelic are regularly explored and promoted.
-Current Practice Bilingual meetings have been held, where appropriate, including Broadford Hospital planning and the consultation on the 3rd iteration of the NHS Highland Gaelic Plan.
+Current Practice Bilingual meetings have been held, where appropriate, including Broadford Hospital planning and the consultation on the third iteration of the NHS Highland Gaelic Plan.
 Actions Required Planned events to be considered bilingual at an early stage through collaboration with the Communication and Engagement Team.
-Target Date Dec 24 - Increased number of meetings held bilingually.
-Responsibility Ruth Fry, Head of Communications and Engagement in both Gaelic and English.
-Current Practice News releases have been circulated in specific areas, but wider circulation of bilingual press releases will be implemented.
-Actions Required Further implementation in additional areas to include Oban and the Isles, Skye, Raasay and Wester Ross.
-Target Date Ongoing and annual reporting Responsibility Ruth Fry, Head of Communications and Engagement
+Increased number of meetings held bilingually

+Target Date December 24 Responsibility Ruth Fry, Head of Communications and Engagement